 support with experience

-I have been a yoga practitioner for 39 years and have been teaching yoga as my only occupation for over 20 years.
-I am registered as a Level 3 Senior Teacher with Yoga Australia and am an experienced teacher trainer.
+I have been a yoga practitioner for 39 years and have been teaching yoga for over 30 years.
+I am a Level 3 Senior Teacher Registered Mentor with Yoga Australia and am an experienced teacher trainer.
 I have taught a diverse student base over the years and have had some students consistently attending classes with me for 18 years since arriving in Tasmania and establishing Yoga from the Heart.
 I have loved supporting other teachers through offering mentoring, helping them identify, develop, and shine fully their gifts, as well as develop business and personal lifestyle habits so they can sustainably thrive in the role.
 In yoga teaching and teacher training my particular areas of expertise include: Anatomy and biomechanics, Fascial health, Energy (pathways, points, balance, and flow), Therapeutic principles and practice, Nervous system balance (related to stress, depression, anxiety, autoimmune issues), Ayurvedic principles (pertaining to yoga practice and lifestyle choices).

 If you think you would benefit from working with me, we can plan an initial session.
 It is important that we decide together that I can offer you what you need at this time in your teaching career.
 Once we know the areas of focus and our starting point, I will then propose a plan for the way forward which we will discuss and go from there.

 Really I cannot thank you enough for the thought and care you put into designing and supervising these mentoring activities for me.
 I really felt that each of the modules helped me to deepen and grow my understanding of those aspects of the practice that I had identified for development, and I really appreciated the focus and the rigour of the approach that you mapped out, while still keeping things light-hearted and flexible.